golemfactory/golem-docs/src/pages/docs/creators/ray/cluster-yaml.md

 The optional `outbound_urls` lists the domains you want to access from the Ray on Golem cluster.
 Check out the [accessing the internet](/docs/creators/ray/outbound) explanation and example to learn more.

-Ray on Golem accepts URLs prefixed with either `http://` or `https://`.
+Ray on Golem accepts domains prefixed with either `http://` or `https://`.

 By default, this property includes `https://pypi.dev.golem.network` which allows [downloading additional packages with pip](#initialization-commands).
 If you don't require any additional packages, removing the domain from `outbound_urls` is recommended so that your cluster finds more available providers.